A E I O U

 its alphabet.
 When they do occur, no accommodation is

-that prevalent, the ú, ö, and þ occur
+is not that prevalent, the ú, ö, and þ

-to indicate that the sound is different than that which
+letter to indicate that the sound is different than

 uses the non-aspirated medial surd sound. (ie: Daíoþa/Laíoþa